May Volleyball Gazette Jr age Tour Italy

 I am happy to report that last several years we have not have any successful pickpockets, nor any money exchange problems….
 That does not mean we can let our guard down….
 WE are AMERICANS… we have money… and most of us are CLUELESS to the BIG CITY WORLD….
 These are three reasons that Americans are GREAT targets for the pickpockets… I will talk more on this subject when we have our group meeting … I will say we can “relax – but not be careless” Money belts or Money pouches under your shirt are REQUIRED!!
 IF ..
 YOU DO NOT HAVE A MONEY BELT OR MONEY POUCH ......
 YOU WILL HAVE A GREATER CHANCE TO BE PICK POCKETED!!!

-You should received all of your tour gear by the 2nd week of May.
-Players will receive 1 tour tee shirt, 2 numbered uniform tops, and an athletic back pack . (please bring your own black spandex short)
+You should receive all of your tour gear about one week before we depart.
+Everyone will receive 1 tour tee shirt, and 1 back pack.
+Players will also receive, 2 numbered uniform tops, and an athletic back pack . (please bring your own black spandex short kneepads etc...)

 On the tour member website you will see the 2016 tour logo for this years commemorative sweatshirt.